PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 If you did not execute any jobs yet, it's time to change that.
 So click on "Create Job" in the top right corner and we will guide you through the necessary steps to do so!

-#### 1. Service
+#### 1. Service (from Implementation)

 You have to select a service that should be run as a job.
 This can either be one of your own services or (and that is the neat part of this feature) an implementation provided for any of the algorithms.
-Just choose an available and suitable implementation out of the list (in that context, suitable means an implementation according to the description in the [Implementations](knowledge_platform.html#provide-an-implementation-for-job-execution) section).
+Any implementation provided according to the steps described [here](knowledge_platform.html#provide-an-implementation-for-job-execution) and to which you have access can be used for jobs.
+In order to do so, click on "Create Service" button next to the file for the implementation of your choice.
+After the service has been created it should appear in the list of available services for your job.
-If an API file was provided within the implementation, you should see it at the bottom of the page.
+Also, if an API file was provided for your selected service, you should see it at the bottom of the page.

-#### 2. Input
+#### 2. Input Data

 In general, services that run via the PlanQK platform, require two, possibly empty, fields as input.
 These fields are `"data"` and  `"params"` (if you have worked with the user code template, you should have seen them already).